Nazmus-Shakib/Weather-Finder/README.md

 # Weather-Finder
-This site is able to find temperature of any city in the world.
+This site is able to find temperature of any capital city in the world.